BookStackApp/website/content/blog/beta-release-v0-30-0.md

 ### Removal of Vue.js

 I absolutely love Vue.js, I've been a heavy user of the library with it being my go-to JS framework since version 1.0 after jumping ship from Angular 1.
-Therefore I used it to drive a some of the more dynamic elements of BookStack such as the image manager and attachments interface.
+Therefore I used it to drive some of the more dynamic elements of BookStack such as the image manager and attachments interface.
 Within BookStack, I try to limit JS usage where possible, looking at native back-end solutions before jumping to JS solutions.
-Therefore I've slowly built up small little "components" written in fairly basic plain JS for elements such as dropdowns and complex select menus.
+For smaller dynamic tasks I've slowly built up small set of "components" written in fairly basic plain JS for tasks such as handling dropdowns and complex select menus.

 The trouble with frameworks such as Vue is that they ideally need to own the DOM from the point they're attached to downwards.
-That leads to friction with the little JS "components" we had elsewhere as they'd either need to be we-written as a vue component or an adapter would need to be created to "wire" the component into Vue.
+That leads to friction with the little JS "components" we had elsewhere as they'd either need to be re-written as a Vue component or an adapter would need to be created to "wire" the component into Vue.

 As much as I love Vue, it wasn't really needed in BookStack and we were not really using the full power of the framework.
-In v0.30 I've converted the existing vue usages to combined usages of back-end driven logic and extended the plain JS components we already had.
-The removal of Vue brings a small reduction in the initial JS bundle download size in addition to a bigger reducing of code being ran on each page load, leading to a more responsive interface overall.
+In v0.30 I've converted the existing Vue usages to a combination of back-end driven logic and an extended form of the plain JS components we already had.
+The removal of Vue brings a small reduction in the initial JS bundle download size in addition to a greater reduction of code being ran on each page load, leading to a more responsive interface overall.

-As part of these changes I've also spent some time trying to document and standardise and approach for these plain JS components [which can be seen here](https://github.com/BookStackApp/BookStack/blob/9e11fc33fa6cf657b35af97a268210ec447c59a7/dev/docs/components.md).
-I'm slowly updating the older components in the system to conform to this approach.
+As part of these changes I've also spent some time trying to document and standardise an approach for these plain JS components [which can be seen here](https://github.com/BookStackApp/BookStack/blob/9e11fc33fa6cf657b35af97a268210ec447c59a7/dev/docs/components.md).
+I'm slowly updating the older components in the system to conform to these changes.

 ### Removal of Webpack

-Unlike Vue.js, I've never really liked webpack due to the many hours I've wasted trying to integrate webpack based build systems into existing projects.
-That said, I've always respected webpack for it's developed ecosystem and the sheer amount it is able to do.
+Unlike Vue.js, I've never really liked Webpack due to the many hours I've wasted trying to integrate Webpack based build systems into existing projects.
+That said, I've always respected the Webpack project and it's developers for the developed ecosystem and the sheer amount Webpack is able to do.

-As of v0.30 we have removed webpack from the development flow of BookStack.
-Instead we're now using sass directly for CSS builds (Thanks [@timoschwarzer](https://github.com/BookStackApp/BookStack/pull/2166) for swapping this to the newer dart-sass during this release cycle) and using [esbuild](https://github.com/evanw/esbuild) for JS building & bundling.
+As of v0.30 we have removed Webpack from the development flow of BookStack.
+Instead we're now using SASS directly for CSS builds (Thanks [@timoschwarzer](https://github.com/BookStackApp/BookStack/pull/2166) for swapping this to the newer dart-sass during this release cycle) and using [esbuild](https://github.com/evanw/esbuild) for JS building & bundling.
 Our build systems are all simply [npm scripts which can be seen here](https://github.com/BookStackApp/BookStack/blob/9e11fc33fa6cf657b35af97a268210ec447c59a7/package.json#L4-L9).

-In addition to a simpler setup, these changes bring some good performance imrpovements; As a rough example, These changes bring the development build time of both JS & CSS down from about 2.7 seconds to about 1.5 seconds on my development system.
+In addition to a simpler setup, these changes bring some good performance improvements; As a rough example, These changes bring the development build time of both JS & CSS down from about 2.7 seconds to about 1.5 seconds on my development system.

 ### Failed Access Logging

-Thanks to [@benrubson](https://github.com/BookStackApp/BookStack/pull/1881) it's now possible for failed login events to be logged to a log file.
-This will function for both the standard email & password login aswell as LDAP logins.
+Thanks to [@benrubson](https://github.com/BookStackApp/BookStack/pull/1881) it's now possible for failed login events to be logged.
+This will function for both the standard email & password login as well as LDAP logins.

 To enable this you simple need to define the `LOG_FAILED_LOGIN_MESSAGE` option in your `.env` file like so: